5 sneaky tactics used by cheap domain registrars

 Hidden fees are the most common trap.
 They are disclosed in the terms and conditions, but written in a way that makes them easy to miss.
 Auto-renew fees are a frequent example: some registrars charge a penalty if you do not select auto-renewal, effectively locking you into a long contract or making it expensive to leave.

 Transfer-out fees are another.
-When you decide to move your domain to a different registrar, you may find yourself paying two or three times the original registration cost.
+When you decide to move your existing domain to a different registrar, you may find yourself paying two or three times the original registration cost.
 The assumption is that you will not read the agreement carefully enough to notice until it is too late.

 Before registering anywhere, check the renewal pricing and transfer policy.
 Add up the real cost over two or three years, not just the first-year headline price.
+Surprise fees at renewal time are one of the most consistent complaints about domain name registrars who lead with artificially low introductory prices.

 Prices that jump sharply after the first year